mastodon/documentation/Running-Mastodon/Docker-Guide.md

 The project now includes a `Dockerfile` and a `docker-compose.yml` file (which requires at least docker-compose version `1.10.0`).

+## Prerequisites

+- Working basic server with Nginx (or Apache2; not officially supported).
+- Recent stable version of [Docker](https://www.docker.com/community-edition).
+- Recent stable version of [Docker-compose](https://github.com/docker/compose/releases/latest) (only for Linux, Docker-compose is part of Docker on Windows and Mac).

 ## Setting up

 Review the settings in `docker-compose.yml`.
 Note that it is **not default** to store the postgresql database and redis databases in a persistent storage location.
 If you plan on running your instance in production, you **must** uncomment the [`volumes` directive](https://github.com/tootsuite/mastodon/blob/972f6bc861affd9bc40181492833108f905a04b6/docker-compose.yml#L7-L16) in `docker-compose.yml`.